dbsmythe/Mtlx_Markdown_Test/mtlx1.39_spec.md

 The `inherit` attribute may be provided to allow one &lt;nodedef> to inherit from another: this is most useful for defining additional inputs in a target- or version-specific &lt;nodedef>, inheriting from a generic, canonical definition of a node or shader.
 NodeDefs which inherit from another nodedef may not re-declare &lt;output>s from the parent nodedef, only add additional new &lt;output>s.

 NodeDefs must define one or more child &lt;output> elements within the &lt;nodedef> to state the name and type of each output; for nodes defined using a nodegraph, the names and types of the outputs must agree with the &lt;output> elements in the nodegraph.
 The output name for a single-output &lt;nodedef> is less important, as any connection made to the output of a single-output node will succeed regardless of the actual `name` referenced, although by convention, the name "out" is preferred for single-output nodes.
+See the [**NodeDef Output Elements**](#nodedef-output-elements) section below for details.

+#### NodeDef Parameter Interface

 The parameter interface of a custom node is specified via a set of child &lt;input> and &lt;token> elements of the &lt;nodedef>, while documentation of the folder structure of a node may be defined using a number of &lt;uifolder> elements, each of which may provide a doc attribute to provide documentation for that folder layer.
 A &lt;uifolder> element may not contain any other elements; in particular, the &lt;input>s and &lt;token>s of the nodedef interface must be direct children of the &lt;nodedef>.
 Nested folders may be indicated using a full path for the folder, with a "/" separator between folder levels.